Jarjarbin06/epitech_console/README.md

 ## Description

-The `epitech_console` is a friendly Python tool that helps you create cool stuff in your terminal!
-It's like giving your command-line interface a makeover with fun animations, colorful text, and neat formatting.
-If you want to make your terminal programs look more interesting and organized, this library is for you!
+The `epitech_console` is a Python library designed to help you create enhanced terminal interfaces.
+It's improving the appearance and readability of your command-line interface with lightweight animations, colorful text, and neat formatting.
+If you want to make your terminal programs more readable and visually structured, this library is for you!

 ## Table of Contents